OpenFLUID/openfluid/doc/contents/dev_sim2doc.md

 <br/>

 The final document can be generated using the OpenFLUID Sim2Doc buddy, included in the OpenFLUID command line program.
-See also @ref apdx_optenv_cmdopt_buddies command line for available options.

 _Example of OpenFLUID command line to generate the PDF document using the Sim2Doc tool:_
 ```